carry0987/Vylux/docs/operations/deployment.md

 - RustFS or another S3-compatible storage service
 - Vylux running either on the host or as the image in `all` mode

+The repository exposes two different local workflows:

+- `docker-compose.dev.yml`: infrastructure only, with Vylux running on the host
+- `docker-compose.yml`: Vylux, PostgreSQL, Redis, and optional Cloudflare Tunnel all running in containers

 For example:

 ```bash showLineNumbers